 Neighborhood Sales Search

-By keying in a street address, you will be able to view all qualified sales over the past three years, (sales from 2010, 2011 and 2012), within the selected property’s neighborhood.
-These qualified sales were used in helping establish 2013 Reappraisal values, within their respective area, as of January 1, 2013.
+By keying in a street address, you will be able to view all qualified sales over the past four years, (sales from 2010, 2011, 2012 and 2013), within the selected property’s neighborhood.
+The 2010, 2011 and 2012 qualified sales were used in helping establish 2013 Reappraisal values, within their respective area, as of January 1, 2013.
 Qualified sales for 2013 have been added to the sales search to reflect market conditions since the 2013 Reappraisal and may be used as evidence of value for the 2014 Informal Review and appeals processes.

 The Tennessee Division of Property Assessments requires the Assessor to qualify each sale, as it occurs, to ensure that it is an arm’s-length transaction.
 In other words, a team of appraisers makes sure the sales contained in the Assessor’s qualified sales file reflect a transaction between two unrelated parties, both seeking to maximize their position.
 Examples of sales that are not considered arm’s-length transactions are foreclosures and sales among family members.